 A ceramicist creating kitchenware inspired by, and made for, the people, history and character of Sheffield.

 A monthly gathering over coffee, breakfast and creative ideas, taking place in cities around the world.
 Find out more about what makes CreativeMornings worth getting out of bed for, from the Sheffield chapter's Leanne Mallinshaw.

 A group of refugees and asylum seekers, as well as other local people, who come together over songs of love, solidarity and belonging.

 Lucy Vann is an artist preoccupied with small-scale weirdness and the surreally mundane.
 From her studio she works with video, sculpture, performance and installation.

 A ceramicist based at Yorkshire Artspace, creating "vessels with heart".

-Introducing John Hoyland (1934-2011), the Sheffield-born abstract painter now championed by Damien Hirst.
+Introducing John Hoyland (1934-2011), the Sheffield-born abstract painter who took on the international art world.

 Builders of dream bicycle frames, bespoke to each rider.